tanvirhasanjewel/VisionEdge-AI/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-If you'd like to suggest improvements or submit a pull request, please see our [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.
+If you'd like to suggest improvements or submit a pull request, please see our [CONTRIBUTING.md](https://github.com/tanvirhasanjewel) guidelines.

 ## 📄 License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](https://github.com/tanvirhasanjewel/VisionEdge-AI.git) for details.

 ---

-Would you like this customized for a specific use case (e.g., surveillance, industrial QA, etc.) or deployment scenario?